shifty0g/my-prompt/README.md

 ## Future

-I will put out a few variants/different colours when i can be botherd
+I will put out a few variants/different colours when i can be botherd. im thinking green and yellow